 - In Smallville, Jor-El is worse than most examples because he didn't do it when he was young.
 In "Arrival", he almost killed Chloe because she was holding Clark back, and she is alive only because of Clark's interference.
 In "Lazarus", he berates Clark for almost killing a psychopathic Lex clone (who set off traps to kill Lois Lane and a bunch of other people), in which case Clark stopped himself from doing it.

 - Gilmore Girls: Lane's mom, a strict Christian, eventually found out that she was hiding her life away from her.
 How she found out was a mystery to us for a long while (how did she know to look under the floorboards?).
 Then, on Lane's wedding day, we find out that Mrs. Kim hid her life away from her mother (a strict Buddhist) under the floorboards, and still does to this day!
 And she needs to hide her lifestyle fast before her mother arrives for the wedding!

-- The Buffy the Vampire Slayer episode "Band Candy" has all the adults regress to teenagerdom; all this, as well as Hilarity, ensues.
+- The Buffy the Vampire Slayer episode "Band Candy" has all the adults regress to teenagers; all this, as well as Hilarity Ensues.

 - Veronica Mars runs a booming business in high school exposing the hypocrisies of parents for their children.